Choosing between lover or spouse: You have a decision to make.

 So, when you make those comparisons, your spouse tends to lose.
 Even if you say good things about them, like, “Oh, but I love him, I love her.
 They are a good person.
 I can’t say anything bad about them.”
 You know in your mind, whenever you compare the two, who wins.
 That’s the present you live in, and it’s got you miserable.

 Now, you’ve got to do something.
 When it comes to your future, you know you can’t live like this.

-They’re actually TWO different decisions:
+They are TWO different decisions:

+“What are you going to do about this?”
+That’s decision number one.
 Then, “Am I going to try to make my marriage work?”
 That’s decision number two.

 Count the cost.
 What I mean is,

 - What do you have to gain if you leave with your lover?

 - Do you have something to gain if you stay with your spouse?